nirmata/kube-static-egress-ip/README.md

 - suppports CNI's that support direct routing of pod traffic to other nodes.
 Flannel host-gw backeend mode, Calico and kube-router can used
 - operator has to manually choose a node to act of Gateway by annotating the node
-- only single node acts as a gateway
+- only a single node acts as a gateway
 - no high-availability, if node acting as Gateway dies functionliaty no longer works.
 - egress IP's specified in the `staticegressip`are expected to be routable to the node acting as Gateway in the cluster
 - supports selection of pods selected by provided Kubernetes service name.